dequelabs/axe-core/CONTRIBUTING.md

 ### Shadow DOM

-For any proposed changes to rules, checks, commons, or other APIs to be accepted in axe-core,your code must support Shadow DOM.
+For any proposed changes to rules, checks, commons, or other APIs to be accepted in axe-core, your code must support open Shadow DOM.
 See [API.md](./doc/API.md) and the [developer guide](./doc/developer-guide.md) for documentation on the available methods and test utilities.
+You can also look at existing tests for examples using our APIs.

 ### Testing